SyncWiz/SpaceShooter-SDL/README.md

 ![Image](https://i.imgur.com/tfGkZ54.png)

-Player when receives damage (Being hit by an enemy bullet or asteroid/enemy), it starts an invulnerability time frame where player doesn't detect collisions and force field is displayed.
+Player when it receives damage (Being hit by an enemy bullet or asteroid/enemy), it starts an invulnerability time frame where the player doesn't detect collisions and a force field is displayed.
 A sound is played to notify users that the invulnerability has ended.

 # Obstacles
 ## Asteroid